A Guide to Long-Term Care: Planning for Aging Parents

 Life Care Planning – What it Means

 Traditionally, law firms specializing in elder law and Medicaid planning would focus on protecting and saving the elder’s money for the next generation.
 By contrast, law firms who practice life care planning use the elder’s money first and foremost to maximize his or her quality of life and independence.
 This type of planning helps clients identify and obtain good quality care with a holistic approach including asset protection, public benefits qualification, care coordination, nursing home advocacy, and crisis intervention.
 The most important goal of a good life care plan is to ensure that your (or your loved one’s) needs are met and that you are able to receive care that provides for your health, safety, and well-being.
 A life care planning firm helps you make decisions regarding your long-term care needs and acts as a resource for information, support, and objective advising.
 We can review the available options in order to find sources to pay for high quality long-term care while still working to protect your assets.
 We have the knowledge and experience to answer care-related questions as well as legal and financial questions.
-This allows us to assist you in working out the details of your life care plan while keeping in mind the big picture, so that you and your loved ones are able to make informed choices you are comfortable with at
+This allows us to assist you in working out the details of your life care plan while keeping in mind the big picture, so that you and your loved ones are able to make informed choices you are comfortable with at every step in the planning process.

 What is Long-Term Care?